noirello/pyorc/docs/api.rst

                   converters=None)

     An object to write ORC files.
 The `fileo` must be a binary stream.
-    The `schema` must be :class:`typedescription` or a valid ORC schema definition as a string.
+    The `schema` must be :class:`TypeDescription` or a valid ORC schema definition as a string.

     With the `bloom_filter_columns` a list of column ids or field names